 The field of finance is booming unlike ever before.
 The Bureau of Labor Statistics has predicted that the demand for financial advice is increasing, and will cause a 23% increase in employment of financial analysts from 2010-2020.
 Eight out of twenty of CNN’s “Best Jobs for Fast Growth” were in the finance and economic sector.

-The Global Finance and Economic Program at the Baruch Leadership Academy prepares motivated rising 11th and 12th grade students for successful careers in the thriving industries of business, finance, and the global market.
+The Global Finance and Economic Program at the Baruch Leadership Academy prepares motivated rising 10th through 12th grade students for successful careers in the thriving industries of business, finance, and the global market.
 This specialized track at the Academy exposes students to briefing for application to American universities and colleges, focused learning in the field of business in a global context, and interactive field trips in the world’s most noted business centers.
 The students will have networking opportunities with industry insiders and likeminded high school students from across the world.
 The Global Finance and Economics Program at the Baruch Leadership Academy strives to give students a comprehensive overview of finance and investments through the following initiatives:

 Introduction to Finance and Investing

 This class emphasizes the importance of heavily researching investment decisions and presents both conservative and aggressive investment strategies in the context of risk and reward.
 Stocks, bonds, mutual funds, and alternative investments are discussed.

 Introduction to Economics

 This lecture introduces students to the key principles of economics and world-renowned economists who have contributed to the wealth of knowledge about the global economy.
 Faculty members familiarize students with fundamental concepts of economics by providing an overview of the supply and demand model for goods and services, mercantilism, and comparative advantage.
 Current events are presented within the framework of economic theories.